MonikaSuchoszek/beyond-the-known/_posts/en/2018-08-12-Kampot-Kep.markdown

 coords:
   lat: 10.612414
   lng: 104.317535

+gallery_items:
+  - image: "/assets/Cambodia/KampotKep/DSC02153.jpg"
+    gallery_image: "/assets/gallery/pepperplantation.jpg"
+    description: "Visiting a pepper plantation was our number one thing to do in Kampot, Cambodia."
 ---

 Kampot is located on the banks of the Kampot River with many restaurants and bars next to the water.
 Architecture